DylanMeeus/blog/content/posts/audio-from-scratch-pt8.md

 ![](/audio/part8/waves.png)

-On the images, these look like connected lines, but in our digital audio signal that we will generate, we actually have a bunch of separate dots.
-How many 'dots' do have in each cycle?
+On the images, these look like connected lines, but in our digital audio signal that we will generate, they are separate datapoints.
+How many 'points' do have in each cycle?
 That depends on the sample rate we are using.

 We can figure out how to place our dots given the `sample rate`.
 Remember that we are using radians in our trig functions, and a period of the wave is thus defined as: `2 * PI`.
-To know how to place our dots, we can figure out part of the puzzle (the 'increment') as follows:
+To know how to place our points, we can figure out part of the puzzle (the 'increment') as follows:

 ```
 increment = (2 * PI) / SampleRate
 ```

 Unfortunately, this is not the entire picture.
-We also have the issue that our wave has a certain frequency - which we'll have to account for in our increments.
+We also have the keep in mind that our wave has a certain frequency - which we'll have to account for in our increments.
 The actual function then becomes:

 ```